-What to Do if a Beneficiary is Missing
+What Happens if a Beneficiary Can’t Be Found?

-If this fails, there are a number of options available:
+If this fails, these are the other options available:

-- Keep a reserve fund equal to the amount the missing beneficiary is due to receive.
-This is so should the missing beneficiary ever get in contact he/she can be paid their share in the future.
-This can often be the most practical solution for smaller Estates and will mean the payments to the other beneficiaries are not held up.
+- Hold back the of the money that the missing beneficiary is entitled to, so if they ever get in touch this can be paid to them.
+This can be the most practical solution for smaller estates and will mean the payments to the other beneficiaries aren't held up.

-- Distribute the funds to the known beneficiaries, and obtain indemnities from each of them confirming that should the missing beneficiary ever come forward you will (in theory) be able to recoup the money from them.
-You will need to be very careful if you choose to do this – the beneficiaries could have spent all of their inheritance by the time a claim is made, and be unable to pay you back.
+- Distribute the funds to the known beneficiaries, and get a written agreement from each of them confirming that if the missing beneficiary ever comes forward they will return their share of the money.
+This is done with an indemnity policy.
+Be very careful if you choose to do this because the beneficiaries could have spent all their inheritance by the time a claim is made and be unable to pay it back.

-- Distribute the Estate and take out an insurance policy, which will pay out if the missing beneficiary is traced.
-If you instruct Co-op Probate to deal with the administration of the Estate using our Probate Complete Service, we can arrange this through our specialist provider.
+- Distribute the estate and take out an insurance policy, which will pay out if the missing beneficiary is traced.
+If you instruct Co-op Legal Services probate specialists to deal with the estate, we can arrange this through our specialist provider.

-- Apply for a Court Order known as a Benjamin Order.
-A Benjamin Order allows a Personal Representative to distribute the Estate in accordance with the terms of the Order.
-The Court will make the Order on the presumption that the missing beneficiary has died.
-If the beneficiary comes forward later on, he/she can still try to claim their share of the Estate from the other beneficiaries, but the Personal Representatives are protected by the Benjamin Order.
+- Apply for a court order known as a Benjamin Order.
+The court will make the order on the presumption that the missing beneficiary has died.
+If the beneficiary comes forward later, they can still try to claim their share of the estate from the other beneficiaries, but the executor or administrator is protected by the Benjamin Order.
 This is, however, a very expensive and time-consuming process.

-Whatever you choose to do, it’s very important to take specialist advice to ensure that you, as Personal Representative, are protected and that you do not become personally liable.
+Whatever you choose to do, it’s very important to take specialist advice to ensure that you, as the executor or administrator of the estate, are protected and that you do not become personally liable.

 With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs.